jyp/boon/README.md

 1. boon-moves.el and boon-search.el provide a set of move and search commands.
 These work the same way as standard Emacs commands --- they are merely more powerful (or just have different emphasis).
 Layout-frontends typically bind these commands (in addition to standard ones) in the boon keymaps.
 2. boon-arguments.el provides a set of selectors to define regions.
 (These selectors are the equivalent of vim 'text objects').
-Selectors include plain regions (words, lines, paragraphs, ...), but also region transformers (think: exclude borders, just borders, including spaces, each, etc.).
-Additionally every move command (in the boon-moves-map keymap) can be used as a selector which means that they are easily customized.
+Selectors include plain regions (words, lines, paragraphs, ...), but also region transformers (think: exclude borders, just borders, including spaces, "foreach", etc.).
+Additionally every move command (in the `boon-moves-map` keymap) can be used as a selector which means that they are easily customized.
 On top of it all, the system supports multiple-cursors (multiple regions will be returned when multiple cursors are active).
 3. boon-core.el provides an infrastructure for modal editing.
-The implementation is very much inspired from evil-core, but heavily simplified.
+The implementation draws much inspiration from evil-core, but is heavily simplified.
 4. boon-main.el provides a set of commands.
 These are similar to standard Emacs commands, but they use the system of selectors described above.
 (For good measure, some random extra commands are thrown in.)
 These commands may be used in combination with a modal system or not.
 A few commands also switch to insert mode.
-5. boon-keys.el, boon-colemak.el, boon-qwerty.el, etc. are (partially
+5. boon-keys.el, boon-colemak.el, boon-qwerty.el, etc. are
-   layout specific) frontends.
+   (layout-specific) frontends.
 Those require all the above and provide a mapping of moves, selectors and commands onto keys.

 Installation
 ------------